cookie-munster/how-to-be-human/content/homepage/book.md

 Join Jory and Lyric as they examine what it means to be human and ultimately how each of us might become a better one.
 Jory asks us to consider: Who has value?
 What is a disability?
 And how do we correct the imbalances we see in the world?
 How to Be Human shows us the ways a beautifully different mind can express the very best of our shared humanity.

 How to Be Human: An Autistic Man's Guide to Life is available at a bookseller near you.
-I am happy to sign a copy next time I stop by my local bookshop, [contact Ben & Ruth at All Good Books](https://www.allgoodbooks.com/contact-hours) to arrange purchase & shipping.
+I am happy to sign a copy next time I stop by my local bookshop, [contact Ben at All Good Books](https://www.allgoodbooks.com/contact-hours) to arrange purchase & shipping.

 ---